miohtama/advanced-fungible/README.md

 There are two main code artifacts

-- Token.send() for sending tokens to users and smart contracts
+- `Token.send()` for sending tokens to users and smart contracts

-- Receiver.on_received() for smart contracts to take any action on incoming token transfer
+- `Receiver.on_received()` for smart contracts to take any action on an incoming token transfer

 Each cross-shard transaction in NEAR is a promise.
 When multiple smart contracts interact with each other, promises are chained.
 The ledger